rockingrohit9639/TextAnalyzer/README.md

 - Medium: 200 point
 - Hard: 500 point

+You can ask any of your doubts related to Git, GitHub, Project, Django or anything else.
+I will definitely assist you.
 Join our [Discord](https://discord.gg/GycEMxYm) server for more details.

 # How to contribute ?